 Remove from oven and reduce heat to 320F (150C).
 Allow crust to cool.

 Cream the cream cheese with hand mixer until smooth and creamy (no lumps), then add the goats cheese and blend again.
 Add sugar, blend 2 min.
 Scrape sides of bowl and blend for another 2 min.
 Salt, cornflour, cream of tartar, blend, scrape.
 Vanilla, blend, scrape.
 Greek yogurt, blend, scrape.
-Lemon juice, mango puree, blend, scrape.
+Lemon juice, blend, scrape.
 Beat in eggs and yolk, one at a time, scrape and blend again.
 Bake for 45-55 minutes, or until the top is golden brown.
 The greek yogurt keeps the cake very moist, so a water bath is not necessary.
 I have never use one, not worth the risk of the leaks, and the cakes will never be dry.
 I promise.**

 While the cheesecake is in the oven, place your raspberries in a small saucepan over medium heat.
 Cook down until it’s nearly smooth.
 Whisk in powdered sugar and water